-Chorlton Unitarians are a community of “spiritual explorers” – we come together to seek truth, meaning, love and deep connection.
+Chorlton Unitarians is a community of spiritual explorers – we come together to seek truth, meaning, love and deep connection.

 We have no creed and believe everyone has the right to seek the truth for themselves, using reason and experience, in dialogue with others.